LukaB25/Foodie-Society/README.md

 As of today still need to do responsiveness adjustments and figure out how to add pictures to the readme file and ready then I am ready to book my 2nd mentors meeting.

 Did some troubleshooting of the site and discovered the h2 element under each of the recipes containing _Bon Appetit._ was not centered properly for the first two recipes, fixed them by adding additional padding underneath the ordered list on the right.

+After deployment of the site I found out that the hero image and the meetups background image were not uploading, so I took some time trying to figure out what what the issue.
+I discovered that the images were not loading because they were within the style.css file and they didn't have a proper directory set up.
+Instead of setting them up to go one directory up and then access the images folder I was trying to add them the same way I added the img files within the html by going through the /assets/images pathway and the way to fix it was to replace the assets with ../images pathway.

 ## Deployment